-Your submission is now complete.
-Tick the Confirmation box to state that you have read and accept the legal statements and click SUBMIT.
+The submission is now complete.
+Tick the Confirmation box to state that the legal statements have been read and accepted and click SUBMIT.

 Step 9 Outcome

 The application outcome will now be displayed, along with the details of the application.